PLVision/SONiC/doc/poe/poe_hld.md

 This section covers the following points in detail.

 	- Existing moduels are not modified by this design.
-	- Repositories that will be changed: sonic-buildimage, ...
+	- Repositories that will be changed: sonic-buildimage, sonic-swss, sonic-swss-common, sonic-sairedis, sonic-utilities.
 	- Module/sub-module interfaces and dependencies.
 	- SWSS and Syncd are not changed.
 	- This design doesn't change existing DB Schema, only new are added.
 	- Linux dependencies and interface